 Woody Cahall, Vice President, Pilot Information Center, is responsible for the Pilot Information Center, Medical Certification department and Research Center.
 The department is also responsible for producing much of the technical information on the AOPA Web site.
 In the years prior to joining AOPA, Woody was involved in a wide range of general aviation activities.
 Woody has accumulated more than 10,000 hours of flight time in a variety of aircraft and operations.
 Among his airman credentials are commercial pilot and flight instructor certificates and instrument and multiengine ratings as well as Commercial glider and seaplane.
 Woody is a U.S. Army veteran and served a tour in Viet Nam.

 Toni Mensching, Director joined the Pilot Information Center as an Aviation Technical Specialist in 2007 after flying the DHC-8 for US Airways Express.
 She is a Commercial pilot and Flight Instructor with multi engine and instrument ratings.
 An alumna of Delta State University School of Business, Toni has a Master’s degree in Commercial Aviation Management and a Bachelor of Flight Operations.
-Toni also with FedEx Pilot Recruitment prior to completing her graduate degree.
+Toni also worked with FedEx Pilot Recruitment prior to completing her graduate degree.

 Ferdi Mack, Supervisor, Pilot Information Center, joined the Pilot Information Center team in 2011.
 He has a B.S. and M.S. in Electrical and Computer Engineering from Carnegie Mellon University.
 Ferdi spent seven years in Silicon Valley as a hardware developer for companies such as Silicon Graphics and NVIDIA, before moving home to Frederick to pursue aviation.
 He spent his childhood flying with his parents, who are both private pilots.
 Ferdi holds a commercial ASEL/AMEL as well as flight and ground instructor certificates.
 He is a native of Frederick and has been involved at the airport since an early age, including most recently as a flight instructor.